AARP Answers: Your Insurance Coverage and the Coronavirus

 The latest on auto, home, life and health policies during the outbreak

 Yes.
 As long you have an active life insurance policy in good standing, your beneficiary or beneficiaries will get a death benefit should you die of coronavirus-related complications.

-In addition, your insurer cannot change your premiums or your health classification.
-That holds even if you contract COVID-19, the respiratory illness caused by the novel coronavirus, or are at higher risk of exposure due to your job or recent travel to a virus hot spot.
+In addition, your insurer cannot change your premiums or your health classification because you have or had COVID-19 or are at higher risk of exposure due to your job or recent travel to a virus hot spot.

 What if I don't have life insurance?
 Can I get it during the pandemic?

-Age is a also considered a risk factor for COVID-19 — are life insurers taking that into account?
+Age is a risk factor for COVID-19 — are life insurers taking that into account?

 Could the outbreak affect my long-term care (LTC) insurance?

 According to Genworth, which issues LTC policies, premiums for existing policies can’t be raised for specific customers due to individual circumstances.
 However, rates can be subject to periodic group increases based on an insurer’s claims history, or actuarial projections for future claims.